tpnguyen-1999/AdventureWorks-Exploring/README.md

 |2011| 4| 3238| 1|
 |2011| 6| 2705| 2|
 |2011| 1| 1964| 3|

+Given the top 3 TerritoryIDs with the highest annual order quantities, prioritize these areas for targeted marketing, inventory planning, and customer engagement strategies.

 **3.4: Calculate Total Discount Cost belongs to Seasonal Discount for each SubCategory**
 - SQL code